CyberFlameGO/svnpython/Doc/c-api/concrete.rst

    parameter must not be *NULL*.

-.. cfunction:: PyObject* PyMethod_New(PyObject *func, PyObject *self, PyObject *class)
+.. cfunction:: PyObject* PyMethod_New(PyObject *func, PyObject *self)

-   Return a new method object, with *func* being any callable object; this is the function that will be called when the method is called.
-If this method should be bound to an instance, *self* should be the instance and *class* should be the class of *self*, otherwise *self* should be *NULL* and *class* should be the class which provides the unbound method..
+   Return a new method object, with *func* being any callable object and *self* the instance the method should be bound. *func* is is the function that will be called when the method is called. *self* must not be *NULL*.

-.. cfunction:: PyObject* PyMethod_Class(PyObject *meth)

-   Return the class object from which the method *meth* was created; if this was created from an instance, it will be the class of the instance.

-.. cfunction:: PyObject* PyMethod_GET_CLASS(PyObject *meth)

-   Macro version of :cfunc:`PyMethod_Class` which avoids error checking.

 .. cfunction:: PyObject* PyMethod_Function(PyObject *meth)